DrC0okie/HEIG_ADS_Labo6/template_pandoc/template.md

 **Who can list files :**

-- **Owner**: `anthoony` has full permissions to read, which includes listing files.
+- **Owner**: `anthony` has full permissions to read, which includes listing files.
-- **Group**: Members of the group `anthoony` can also list files due to read permission.
+- **Group**: Members of the group `anthony` can also list files due to read permission.
 - **Others**: Cannot list files as they have no permissions.

 **Who can create files :**

-- **Owner**: Only the owner, `anthoony`, can create files in the directory because write permission is exclusively granted to the owner.
+- **Owner**: Only the owner, `anthony`, can create files in the directory because write permission is exclusively granted to the owner.

 > 3. What permissions allow you to create files in the `/tmp` directory?